 Michael Gamble – ably assisted by his wife Clare.
 A comparative latecomer to funeral directing, Michael was for many years a landscape gardener.
 He found himself attracted to funerals when helping out a friend in the business.
 What was the attraction?
 “I was drawn to the idea of being able to do a job that could make a difference to people’s lives.
 I had also had my fair share of experiences from the other side of the desk, so to speak, and wanted to use that experience to help others.”

 This is a young business run by a couple who are lifelong members of the local community and know it intimately.
 They are very much ‘one of us’.
 They are liked and trusted.
 This is also a small business, so you will not be just another client.
 You will almost certainly make your funeral arrangements with Michael, and he will be there for you on the day.
-If not with Michael, you will make the arrangements with Clare or with another funeral director working with them, Nick.
+If not with Michael, you will make the arrangements with Clare or with either Paul or Lesley, the other funeral directors working with them.
 What you get here is exactly the sort of careful personal service and attention that most people want.

 A great strength of the business is that it is run by people who have not been immersed in the funeral business all their lives.
 Their approach is fresh, thoughtful and reassuringly normal.